galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-preprocessing-tenx/tutorial.md

 However, the **DropletUtils** tool does provide other options for determining which cells are of "good" quality and which are not.

-A useful diagnostic for droplet-based data is the barcode rank plot, which shows the (log-)total UMI count for each barcode on the x-axis and the (log-)rank on the y-axis.
+A useful diagnostic for droplet-based data is the barcode rank plot, which shows the (log-)total UMI count for each barcode on the y-axis and the (log-)rank on the x-axis.
 This is effectively a transposed empirical cumulative density plot with log-transformed axes.
 It is useful as it allows users to examine the distribution of total counts across barcodes, focusing on those with the largest counts.

 > ### {% icon hands_on %} Hands-on: Rank Barcodes
 >